synfinner/Natsar/README.md

 * Extracts the users that are sending bot updates
 * Pulls user profile name and description
 * Attempts to pull downloadable file links contained within bot updates
-* User Telethon to grab profile (phone, language code, online status)
+* Use Telethon to grab profile (phone, language code, online status)

 ## Output